Derek-R-S/Dark-Reflective-Mirror/README.md

 To request the server list you need a reference to the DarkReflectiveMirrorTransport from your script and call 'RequestServerList()'.
 This will invoke a request to the server to update our server list.
 Once the response is recieved the field 'relayServerList' will be populated and you can get all the servers from there.

+#### Free Relay
-Note: If you would like to test without creating a server, feel free to use my test server with IP: 34.72.21.213 and port 4296, no password.
+Note: If you would like to test without creating a server, feel free to use my test server with IP: 34.72.21.213 and port 4296 (For a free websockets relay, use port: 4297), no password.
 Which is in there by default  :)

 #### Server Setup
 DarkRift 2 includes a "DarkRift Server (.NET Framework/Core).zip" file in its assets, you will need that for the server.
 For this demonstration I will be explaining how to host the .NET framework version on a windows machine but running it on a linux machine is fairly straight forward and they have answered it in their discord plenty of times so you should be able to find an answer there.
 So take the server zip file and extract it to somewhere out of your unity project (Like your desktop in a folder).
 Download the Server Plugin from the [Releases](https://github.com/Derek-R-S/Dark-Reflective-Mirror/releases) and merge it with your DarkRift server folder.
 Plugins and Lib folder should merge and put the required files automatically in the right spot.
 Lastly run DarkRift.Server.Console.exe and it should say Relay Server Started.
 Then you are good!
 By default DarkRift server uses port 4296 UDP and TCP so make sure your server has those open.
 You can change those ports in the Server.config file.